 Not every explainer video guarantees ROI

-Will a video explainer that slips through the subject not overtake the viewer’s objections and put the whole message in an unattractive form achieve similar results?
+Will an explainer video, which goes quickly through the subject (without resolving viewer’s doubts) and puts the whole message in an unattractive form, achieve similar results?

 Especially since an explainer video is usually used for years.
 Quality is remembered much longer than then price.